 Recipe Ingredients

-Fresh tomatoes - sliced vine, heirloom, or cherry tomatoes.
+• Fresh tomatoes – sliced vine, heirloom, or cherry tomatoes.

-Galette pastry dough - all purpose flour, dried thyme, salt, and butter.
+• Galette pastry dough – all-purpose flour, dried thyme, salt, and butter.

-Cold butter - to create flaky buttery layers of the crust.
+• Cold butter – to create flaky buttery layers of the crust.

-Dried thyme - gives a nice herby flavor to the tomatoes.
+• Dried thyme – gives a nice herby flavor to the tomatoes.

-Extra Virgin Olive oil - drizzled over the tomatoes before baking.
+• Extra Virgin Olive oil – drizzled over the tomatoes before baking.

-Cheese - shredded sharp cheddar or mozzarella cheese creates a layer between the juicy summer tomatoes and the flaky galette crust so it doesn't get soggy.
+• Cheese – shredded sharp cheddar or mozzarella cheese creates a layer between the juicy summer tomatoes and the flaky galette crust so it doesn’t get soggy.

-How to Make Tomato and Cheese Galette
+How to Make A Tomato Galette

 All ingredients, measurements, and instructions are in the recipe card at the bottom of this post.

-Step one.
+1. Making the galette dough.
 In a large mixing bowl add all purpose flour, salt, and dried thyme.
 Stir to combine.
 Then add the cubed butter.
 Using your hands or a pastry cutter work the butter into the flour until it looks and feels like wet sand.
-You're looking for coarse crumbles.
+You’re looking for coarse crumbles.

-Step two.
-Starting with ¼ cup of water, sprinkle it over the flour then use a fork to combine.
-Use your hands to press the dough into a ball, if it doesn't hold together sprinkle with a little water if needed one tablespoon at a time.
+2. Starting with ¼ cup of water, sprinkle it over the flour then use a fork to combine.
+Use your hands to press the dough into a ball, if it doesn’t hold together sprinkle with a little water if needed one tablespoon at a time.
 The dough should be soft but still a bit firm and malleable.
 It shouldn’t be sticky at all.

-Step three.
-Fold the pastry dough over itself 2 times to create flaky layers then press the dough into a circular disk.
+3. Fold the pastry dough over itself 2 times to create flaky layers then press the dough into a circular disk.
 Wrap with plastic wrap and refrigerate for at least 30 minutes or until it’s completely chilled and firm.

-Step five.
+4. Roll out the dough.
 Lightly dust your counter with flour and using a rolling pin roll out the dough until it’s roughly a 13-inch circle ¼ inch thick.
 It doesn’t have to be perfect.
 Fold the dough over itself to transfer it to a large sheet of parchment paper, this will make it easier to transfer the galette to the oven.

-Step seven.
-Next layer the sliced tomatoes, then sprinkle with dried thyme, flaky sea salt, ground black pepper, and finally a drizzle of olive oil.
+5. Layer with cheese and tomatoes.
+Unfold the dough then sprinkle with shredded cheese leaving a 1 – 2 inch border all around.
+Next, layer the sliced tomatoes, then sprinkle with dried thyme, flaky sea salt, ground black pepper, and finally a drizzle of olive oil.
+Fold the edges of the crust over the tomatoes to create the rustic tomato galette shape.

-Step nine.
+6. Bake.
 Use a pizza peel or cutting board to transfer the tomato galette to the preheated pizza stone or baking sheet.
-Bake for 30 - 40 minutes or until the crust is nicely golden brown and the cheese is melted and bubbly.
+Bake for 30 – 40 minutes or until the crust is nicely golden brown and the cheese is melted and bubbly.

-Step ten.
-Let your tomato galette cool for at least 10 - 20 minutes before slicing and serving.
+7. Let your tomato galette cool for at least 10 – 20 minutes before slicing and serving.
 Enjoy!

 Variations

-- Serve or bake with fresh basil leaves
+• Serve or bake with fresh basil leaves

-- Top with a few slices of red onion or sweet caramelized onions.
+• Top with a few slices of red onion or sweet caramelized onions.

-- Other delicious cheese options would be goat cheese, feta cheese, parmesan cheese, or shredded gruyere cheese.
+• Other delicious cheese options would be goat cheese, feta cheese, parmesan cheese, or shredded gruyere cheese.

-- Spread a layer of basil pesto on the bottom of the crust before adding the cheese.
+• Spread a layer of basil pesto on the bottom of the crust before adding the cheese.

-- You can brush the edges of the crust before baking with an egg wash so it looks nicely golden brown and glossy.
+• You can brush the edges of the crust before baking with an egg wash so it looks nicely golden brown and glossy.

-- Add a little bit of water to the dough at a time.
+• Add a little bit of water to the dough at a time.
 We don’t want to add too much water otherwise the dough will become too wet and we won’t have flaky layers.

-- The dough won’t form a ball when mixed with a fork.
+• The dough won’t form a ball when mixed with a fork.
 After you added most of the water, use your hands to press the dough into a slightly firm but soft and malleable dough.

-- Make sure you are working with cold butter, otherwise, it can melt too much while we are working with it causing your galette crust to be tough and chewy.
+• Make sure you are working with cold butter, otherwise, it can melt too much while we are working with it causing your galette crust to be tough and chewy.

 Frequently Asked Questions —